Wine tasting in Porto: where, when and how

 More useful information about the Port wine lodges

 - Where to go: Usually, the Port wine lodges by the riverside are PACKED.
 The groups can take up to 30 people, which, in my opinion, decreases the overall quality of the experience.
 You won’t be able to ask a lot of questions or pause to take pictures.
-Therefore, I always prefer to go to the furthest Port houses, as the tours are more intimate and personal.
+Therefore, I always prefer to go to the furthest Port houses (Graham’s, Cockburn’s and especially Poças), as the tours are more intimate and personal.

 - What to taste: In most lodges, the standard tasting is quite poor, consisting of entry level wines.
-In my opinion, it is really worth it to pay a little extra to taste better Port wines, specially because the differences between rubys and tawnies are easier to spot in older wines.
-Better wine tastings allow you to get a proper introduction to Port wines and to better understand your own preferences, so go for it! 🙂 In my opinion, you should try at least a 10 years old Tawny, an LBV and a White Port.
+It is really worth it to pay a little extra to taste better Port wines, specially because the differences between Rubys and Tawnies are easier to spot in older wines.
+Better wine tastings allow you to get a proper introduction to Port wines and to better understand your own preferences, so go for it! 🙂

-- How many Port houses: This is a personal choice but in my opinion, you should focus on quality rather than quantity.
+- How many Port houses: you should focus on quality rather than quantity.
 It is better to visit two Port wine lodges with informative and well structured tours, rather than visit five with awful wines and scripted tours.
 In that regard, I find Graham’s Port lodge particularly good.

-- Audio guided visits: If you already know a little bit about Port wines, then you might find the visit to Taylor a rather interesting one.
-The tour is completely automated (no guides, only audio guides), which is great for people like me, who prefer detailed information at my own pace.
-However, it is not the best lodge for groups of friends, and there will be no interaction among you!
+- Audio guided visits: If you already know a little bit about Port wines, then you might find the visit to Taylor’s wine lodge or WOW, the wine museum in Porto rather interesting.
+Both experiences are completely automated (no guides, only audio guides), which is great for people like me, who prefer detailed information.

 - Be careful with free wine tastings in Porto!
 This might seem a stupid advice, but it certainly isn’t.
 If you buy a cable car ticket, go for a hop on hop off tour or have the 6 bridges cruise you’ll get a free Port wine tasting at one of the Port houses.
 Don’t expect good quality wines though!